RosettaCommons/demos/public/anchored_design/README.md

 ﻿Anchored Design
 ===============
  This document describes how to use the AnchoredDesign protocol, both in benchmarking and design mode.
+As the protocol's components [AnchorFinder](http://www.rosettacommons.org/docs/latest/anchor-finder.html), [AnchoredPDBCreator](http://www.rosettacommons.org/docs/latest/anchored-pdb-creator.html), and [AnchoredDesign](http://www.rosettacommons.org/docs/latest/anchored-design.html) are reasonably extensively documented elsewhere, this protocol capture is meant to be used alongside that online documentation.
 Presented at RosettaCon2010 (in poster form) was a description of the protocol itself, plus benchmarking results, plus some early design results.
-The accompanying paper describes only benchmarking results, but the tools to do design are described here.
+The accompanying paper ([Lewis SM, Kuhlman BA.
+Anchored design of protein-protein interfaces.
+PLoS One.
+2011;6(6):e20872.
+Epub 2011 Jun 17.](http://www.ncbi.nlm.nih.gov/pubmed/21698112) (pubmed link)) describes only benchmarking results, but the tools to do design are described here.
+A paper on design results is forthcoming.

+Note that this protocol capture is somewhat focused on just the AnchorFinder portion (the least important part of the process), because the other portions are documented elsewhere but AnchorFinder largely is not.

 Contained here:
 * Instructions on choosing appropriate benchmarks – AnchorFinder or otherwise